-Elected in 1992, Ann Coffey is the Member of Parliament for Stockport.
+Elected in 1992, Ann Coffey was the Member of Parliament for Stockport until 2019.

-The APPG recently produced the ‘Briefing report on the roundtable on children who go missing and are criminally exploited by gangs’ in July 2017.
-This was followed up with a second roundtable in December on the disruption of County Lines.
+The All-Party group produced the ‘Briefing report on the round-table on children who go missing and are criminally exploited by gangs’ in July 2017.
+This was followed up with a second round-table in December 2017 on the disruption of County Lines.

 The APPG held an inquiry into missing adults who have mental health issues in the summer of 2018.
 The APPG most recently published ‘No Place at Home’ in September 2019 following an inquiry into the risks facing looked-after children who go missing from out of area placements, the report found local councils were unwittingly increasing children’s risks of exploitation by placing them so far from home.

 In Parliament, Ann has led debates on removing the term ‘child prostitute’ from the statute books, catfishing and digital identity, the Deprivation of Liberty Safeguards, children missing from care, the cross-examination of vulnerable witnesses and modern slavery.